TDSSEC/Docker/README.md

 ## Kali Linux
 As the Title suggests, it's Kali Linux base Docker image with additional packages and github Tools ready to go.

+## OSINT
+This uses spiderfoot to perform OSINT.
+Requires you to pass the spiderfoot directory on your local machine into the docker container.
+Why?
+You can then use your API keys without having them stored publically on GitHub... :)